jasjitsingh85/courses/web-app-with-jquery.md

 Most searches will take you to an answer on [Stack Overflow](http://stackoverflow.com/), a powerful community for learners, and a place you'll soon know well.
 If you'd like to ask questions on Stack Overflow, [use their guide](http://stackoverflow.com/help/how-to-ask) to make sure you phrase your questions well.
 You may have heard that Stack Overflow has a reputation of being harsh on new members.
 The biggest reason for that is asking a duplicate question, and not asking a "good" question.
 You can avoid this harsh reaction by making sure that your question is indeed a new one, and following the guidelines for a good question.

-# Building the Virtual Pet Project
+# Building the Shopping List app with jQuery

 You'll be building your projects in Glitch.
 Glitch allows you to write code in your browser and instantly see (and keep) the live version of your site.
-[Here's the link](https://glitch.com/edit/#!/spotless-chemistry?path=README.md:1:0) to start building your virtual pet projects.
+[Here's the link](http://bit.ly/tf-shopping-list) to start building your shopping list project.

 When you run into issues, make sure to raise your hand and ask your junior mentor for assistance.